Dix, Illinois tornado and St. Louis supercell: May 25, 2011

 About 30 seconds later, I reached the tornado's crossing point.
 Power poles were snapped/toppled and a tree blocked the road:

-With the road blocked, my chase was over.
+With the road blocked, my expedition was over.
 There were no other quick detours around this spot.
 I backtracked about a mile to a winding, twisting, pothole-ridden road that eventually did get me to I-57, but the tornado was well out of reach by then.
 I encountered damage to homes and large trees on North Ridgeland Lane and later on Highway 37 and surrounding roads near Dix.
 Thankfully residents of the affected homes were OK.

-With the squall line now well east of me, my chase was over.
+With the squall line now well east of me, my expedition was over.
 I dropped south to I-64 at Mount Vernon and was home by 9:30PM, and was treated to a spectacular sunset/rainbow/lightning combo on the way.
 Unfortunately I could not find a safe and suitable place to stop to catch any shots of this.